pak-center/pak-center/README.md

 The most recent are COBOL projects for z/OS.

 **SourceForge.net's** migrated legacy and substandard code of zpmd & zmpc from the diploma thesis (IBM System z Academic Initiative).
-In the near future it will be archived and rewritten from C to Rust & Java-Swing to Android Java.
+In the near future it will be archived and rewritten from C to Rust as **zEM** project & Java-Swing to Android Java.

 - 👯 I am looking forward to collaborate on z/OS SMF records.
 - 🤔 I am looking for help with access to the newest version of z/OS & z/VM with compilers PTFs.